ALF-QMC/Hamiltonians/Hamiltonians/Extended_Hubbard_Model/README.md

     \sum_{i}  \frac{U_i}{N} \left( n_i -  \frac{N}{2} \right)^2
 $$

-up to a constant, and on each bond we use four fields  to  decouple the $V$-term.
+up to a constant, and on each bond we use four fields  to  decouple the V-term.
 This formulation does better for  sign problem full cases.

 If  `Ham_Mz = .F.`  then the code is based  on   the first equation of the short discription.
 We use only one field per bond.
 In this case the sign problem is much more severe.